Special Offer 10% more on any products until December 31st, Use code ESKAPAS24

 Bilbao Less Than 48 Hours : The Guggenheim

 That all changed in 1997 when The Guggenheim arrived.
-The famous art museum, built along the once rundown riverside, didn’t just transform Bilbao, but the world.
-Now, any attempt to revitalise a city with high-end architecture or art is referred to as The Guggenheim eàect – homage to the extraordinary revolution Frank Gehry’s building wrought on the city.
-Half Sydney Opera House, half spaceship, Bilbao is worth visiting for the museum alone.
-Its success inspired even more spending in the city: the metro stations were designed by Norman Foster, while Zubizuri Bridge was created by superstar architect, Santiago Calatrava.
-Still Bilbao isn’t slowing down, and work has already begun on ambitious plans to redevelop the grimy Zorrotzaurre district.
+The famous art museum, built along the once rundown riverside, didn’t just transform Bilbao but the world.
+Any attempt to revitalize a city with high-end architecture or art is called The Guggenheim eàect – an homage to the extraordinary revolution Frank Gehry’s building wrought on the town.
+Half Sydney Opera House and half spaceship, Bilbao is worth visiting for the museum alone.
+Its success inspired even more spending in the city: the metro stations were designed by Norman Foster, while superstar architect Santiago Calatrava created the Zubizuri Bridge.
+Still, Bilbao isn’t slowing down, and work has already begun on ambitious plans to redevelop the grimy Zorrotzaurre district.

-Important Note: There are 19 yes 19!
-Michelin Starred Restaurants in Bilbao.
-See all the list here.
+Important Note: There are 19—yes, 19!
+Michelin-starred Restaurants in Bilbao.
+See all the lists here.

 Flights and getting there

 Most visitors arrive in Bilbao via its international airport, conveniently located 12km northeast of the city.
 Direct flights connect Bilbao with London (2 hours), Paris (1½ hours), Lisbon (2¼ hours), Frankfurt (2 hours) and Amsterdam (2 hours), as well as Barcelona (1¼ hours), Madrid (1 hour) and other Spanish cities.
-You can also arrive to Bilbao by train other parts of Spain, including Madrid (from 5 hours) and Barcelona (around 7 hours).
+You can also arrive in Bilbao by train in different parts of Spain, including Madrid (from 5 hours) and Barcelona (around 7 hours).

 Bilbao Short Stay Package